 “Blij om deel uit te maken van de Maserati-familie”: Romelu Lukaku sluit deal met Italiaans luxemerk

 Lukaku poseert met een Maserati Ghibli.
 Het Italiaanse merk staat vooral gekend om zijn (dure) sportwagens en luxe-auto’s.
 Roc Nation, de talentenfabriek van rapper Jay-Z, versierde hem een Maserati.
 De komende maanden moet blijken hoe Maserati Lukaku zal uitspelen.
-Wordt hij het gezicht van een reclamecampagne in Italië.
+Wordt hij het gezicht van een reclamecampagne in Italië?

+Thomas Meunier was er als de pinken bij om Lukaku op een aparte manier te feliciteren.
+“Klootzakje”, schreef hij grappend als comment.
+“Maak je geen zorgen.
+Ik pik je in september op.
+Samen rijden we naar Tubeke”, repliceerde Lukaku.
+Meunier opnieuw: “Het viel dan toch niet in dovemansoren, mijn vriend.”

 Rolls-Royce